danielpersia/danielpersia.github.io/_pages/translations.md

 ["State, Economy and Development in Kenya"](https://books.openedition.org/africae/2420?lang=en) by Hervé Maupeu, *Kenya in Motion 2000-2020*, Paris & Nairobi: Africae, 2021.
 In collaboration with the United Nations.
 With Devon Winters and Ana de Oliveira.

+“The Challenge of Innovation for Third Sector Organizations” by Ricardo Neves, *Time to Think Outside the Box: The Great Transformation of Organizations toward the Knowledge Economy*, Elsevier, 2009.
+Ashoka: Innovators for the Public, English Translation May 2019.

 ## Subtitling and Digital Platforms
 <br>